- Bones and joints

 - People with vestibular disorders can suffer cognitive impacts, such as poor concentration, memory, and word recall

-- People also restrict their movement and activity level to avoid pain
+- People also restrict their movement and activity levels to avoid pain

 It is important to note that most of these symptoms can also be caused by other conditions and should be discussed with a healthcare professional or a skilled physiotherapist.
 At Triangle Physiotherapy, with the help of our skilled team of physiotherapists, your vestibular issues can become a thing of the past!

-What do we mean by Sport Injuries?
-Its basically any sort of Injury which can be caused when we get too involved and carried away in the spirit of any sport.
-When the passion is high, the energy is there we tend to suffer from small accidents related to Knee pain, Elbow etc.
+What do we mean by Sports Injuries?
+Any sort of injury that is caused when we get too involved and carried away in the spirit of any sport.
+When the passion is high, and the energy is there we tend to suffer from small accidents related to Knee pain, Elbow, etc.

 Also read, Physiotherapy Oakville